 Before tackling the above, I did my research and thought things through.
 I began my research a few years or so ago and additional research most recently specific to the new MOSS 2007 and WSS v3 products.
 With the added functionality and scalability, would customers adopt the technology?
 How many would adopt and why?
 For what purpose would they use SharePoint?
 What sort of budgets are clients allocating for SharePoint projects?
 How many would outsource vs. in-source?
 What sort of revenues and margins can be expected?
 Whats my competition selling?
 What would make sales people interested?
 The list goes on and on…

-According to IDC “Microsoft partners have built successful practices deploying, implementing, and maintaining Information Worker offerings for companies of all sizes and across a wide range of vertical markets.
+“Microsoft partners have built successful practices deploying, implementing, and maintaining Information Worker offerings for companies of all sizes and across a wide range of vertical markets.
 Information Worker projects generate revenues not just from the deployments themselves but also from service contracts and managed services; other software sales such as operating system upgrades and antivirus; hardware and other infrastructure sales; security infrastructure deployments; and follow-on engagements.”

 Around 2005, I decided to approach my research in a few different ways: